 Keep your illustrations simple and straightforward.
 Once again, use the correct dimensions and clear printing, so it looks good on your poster.
 In addition, make sure that every one stands out clearly.

 You can grab attention from a distance by using an eye-catching image that’s a decent size.
 Each figure must be titled and explained in a prominent place on the poster (so it is clear which figure you are discussing).
-For tips on how to create an outstanding scientific illustration, please visit this article on scientific illustrations.
+For tips on how to create an outstanding scientific illustration, read the article: Scientific Illustration: The Key To a World of Visual Science.

 A trial print can be done before making a final one.
 A4 copies should always be printed before a real poster is printed.
 If a poster features images on one side and text on the other, it’s not effective, since the reader is overwhelmed with too much text.